 - Generate a QR code and share

-You can also download the video, export as MP4 or MP3 or save the video as GIF.
+You can also download the video, export it as MP4 or MP3, or save the video as GIF.

 Gameplay recording requires more power as the computer’s GPU is already busy, and video recording also requires GPU power to perform at its best.
-Anyway, which one performs better and what about the video size?
+So, which performed better and what about the video size?

 |Screencast-O-Matic||✔ 1080p recording|